bmeme/memento/README.md

 DESCRIPTION
     memento is a modular step by step command line tool.
-By default it provides three types of commands:
+By default it provides the following commands:

       - git
       - history
       - redmine
+      - schema

     Memento, for each command, provides by default a fallback helper if a required argument is missing.
 For example you can get your last executed